 - Preamble/General Expectations

-- Student Conduct Authority
+- Part I Student Conduct Authority

-- Definitions
+- Part II Definitions

-- Proscribed Conduct
+- Part III Proscribed Conduct

-- Student Conduct Procedures
+- Part IV Student Conduct Procedures

-- Interim Administrative Action
+- Part V Interim Administrative Action and Supportive Measures

-- Maintenance of Conduct Files
+- Part VI Maintenance of Conduct Files

-- Interpretation and Revision
+- Part VII Interpretation and Revision

 - Appendix A Good Samaritan Policy

 - Appendix B Academic Honesty Procedure

 - Appendix C Sanction Chart

+- Appendix D Sources of Assistance, Counseling, and Support

 Preamble: The University of Massachusetts Boston ("University") is in an urban 21st Century research setting, and is therefore an inseparable part of the local community and surrounding neighborhoods.
 The Code of Conduct (the "Code") is established to set clear community standards of respect for persons, property, the University community, and the process and procedures addressing unacceptable conduct in which these standards will be governed.
 This Code reflects the University's mission and identity, and it exists to maintain and protect an environment conducive to learning.
-Consistent with that purpose, reasonable efforts will be made to take an educational approach to address violations of University policies in order to assist students in learning from their mistakes and understanding how their behavior impacts others while the University maintains the welfare of the community as a whole.
+Consistent with that purpose, reasonable efforts will be made to take an educational approach to address violations of University policies in order to assist students in learning from their mistakes and understanding how their behavior impacts others while the University maintains welfare of the community as a whole.
 The Code is set forth in writing to give students general notice of prohibited conduct.
 The descriptions of prohibited conduct should be read broadly and are not designed to define expectations or misconduct in exhaustive terms.

-Because the Code is based on shared values among members of our University community, it sets a broad range of expectations for students no matter where or when their conduct may take place.
+Because the Code is based on shared values among members of our University community, it setsa broad range of expectations for students no matter where or when their conduct may take place.
 Generally, the Code is not limited to behavior within the formal boundaries of the University premises.
 Therefore, the University reserves the right to take necessary and appropriate action to protect the safety and well-being of the University community, to protect the continuing operation of the University, and to serve as a model representative of the greater Boston community.